-Staff cars are safely secured in the school car park, which is locked, hours as above.
+Staff cars are safely secured in the school car park.
 The car park will be well lit with good natural surveillance.

-There will be an intercom system on the car park fence, in case individuals need to access the car park outside automatic opening hours.
+There will be an intercom system on the car park fence, in case individuals need to access the car park in between the hours of 8:50am and 3:10pm.

-School security alarms are tested on a weekly basis by the site manager.
 The key holder or site manager ensures that the school alarm is set on a nightly basis.
-Confidential information will be stored in locked filing cabinets, which only authorised staff have access to.